sammiq/check-roms/README.md

     check-roms [OPTIONS] Files...

     Application Options:
     -d, --datfile=               dat file to use as reference database -e, --exclude=               extension to exclude from file list (can be specified multiple times)
-    -p, --print=[roms|sets|all] which information to print (default: all) -r, --rename                rename unabiguous misnamed roms
+    -p, --print=[files|sets|all] which information to print (default: all) -r, --rename                 rename unabiguous misnamed files
-                                (only loose roms and zipped sets supported) -s, --size                  check size on name only match (helps detect under/over-dumps)
+                                 (only loose files and zipped sets supported) -s, --size                   check size on name only match (helps detect possible under/over-dumps)
     -v, --verbose                show lots more information than is probably necessary

     Help Options:
     -h, --help                   Show this help message

     Arguments:
     Files:                       list of files to check against dat file

 Limitations
 -----------